green-coding-solutions/website/content/projects/green-metrics-tool.md

 draft: false
 projectimg: "/img/projects/gmt-rapl-graph.webp"
 icon: "code"
-desc: "A tool that enables you to see the carbon emissions your company has ready for reporting.
-It tracks the energy consumption and embodied carbon of all your resources and calculates the carbon depending on the grid emissions"
+desc: "The Green Metrics Tool is a holistic framework to measure the energy / CO2 of your application."
+ordering: 1
 ---

 The Green Metrics Tool is a free open-source (FOSS) tool we designed as a concept on how we believe it can support